Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/pages/terms/cliffhanger.md

 ## III.
 Importance of Cliffhangers

 Cliffhangers are a crucial tool for storytelling because they encourage people to come back for each new segment, for example, a TV show’s weekly episode.
 A show or book series is successful if the audience is interested in the plotline, because then they will want to keep watching or reading.
 Thus, so long as a cliffhanger creates questions, fans will want answers.

+## IV.
+Examples of Cliffhangers in Literature

+### Example 1

+A very famous cliffhanger is still unresolved today from George R.R.
+Martin’s fantasy novel *A Dance with Dragons*, the fifth book in his *Song of Ice and Fire* series, which is also known by its HBO television series *Game of Thrones*.
+In fact, fans have been waiting for answers since the book’s release in 2011.
+The cliffhanger involves the well-loved character Jon Snow, whose fate is left unclear after the following passage:

+> Then Bowen Marsh stood there before him, tears running down his cheeks.
+“For the Watch.”
+He punched Jon in the belly.
+When he pulled his hand away, the dagger stayed where he had buried it.
+>
+> Jon fell to his knees.
+He found the dagger’s hilt and wrenched it free.
+In the cold night air the wound was smoking.
+“Ghost,” he whispered.
+Pain washed over him.
+Stick them with the pointy end.
+When the third dagger took him between the shoulder blades, he gave a grunt and fell face-first into the snow.
+He never felt the fourth knife.
+Only the cold …

+This is the last passage and chapter narrated from the point of view of Jon Snow, but; the book ends only a few chapters later.
+So, this leaves an ambiguous ending for the audience—is Jon Snow dead, or does he survive?
+Fans are still waiting for the next book of the *Song of Ice and Fire* series; in fact, the Internet is full of theories about this cliffhanger and Jon Snow’s fate.

+## Example 2

+Marvel Comics’ The *Spectacular Spider-Girl* often features stories that are “to be concluded” in the next issue; a commonly used technique in comic book series.
+They end in the midst of major action, usually with Spider Girl stuck in a dangerous situation.